SamhammerAG/Samhammer.Configuration.Vault/README.md

 ## VaultOptions:

 * VaultKeyPrefix: Used as value prefix and prefix for the internally created setting keys, that contain the vault keys.
 The default is "VaultKey--".
-* ReloadInterval: If set, the reload from vault is enabled
+* ReloadInterval: If set, the reload from vault is enabled.
+Per default, the reload is disabled.
 * OmitMissingSecrets: Per default, an exception is thrown if a settings key is missing in vault.
 If set to true the value of the setting will be left empty for missing vault secrets.